V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 ![image](https://user-images.githubusercontent.com/32321/196738190-51c3c486-e91d-44fe-868b-73aeb83e8913.png)

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

 We assume we're using Godot Engine 4 with float is doubles.

-Neither the godot servers nor mvsqlite talk to each other.
+Neither the godot-mvsqlite servers talk to each other.
 Only the fdb instances with mvstore talk to each other.

 ## Positive Consequences <!-- optional -->